bla5r/RemoteLogger/README.md

   + "ts": Timestamp
   + "exec": Execution ID
   + "r": Request number (increment at each request)
-  + "vars": All variable you logged
+  + "vars": All variables you logged
-  + "stack": All stack trace you logged
+  + "stack": All stack traces you logged